 Co-Lead counsel for Citadel in various purported securities class actions brought against exchanges, broker/dealers, and trading firms.
 Cases pending in Southern District of New York.
 Cases dismissed against Citadel.

 Co-lead counsel for a leading United States company in confidential insurance recovery litigation in arbitrations seeking hundreds of millions of dollars in coverage under the "Bermuda Form."
 Recoveries achieved exceeding $500 million.

-LaPlant vs. Northwestern Mutual (W.D.
-WI.)
+LaPlant v.
+Northwestern Mutual (W.D.
+Wis.)

 Lead counsel for Northwestern Mutual in purported class actions alleging breach of contract and breach of fiduciary duty arising out of the determination of dividends for certain annuities.
-Entered case after plaintiffs' sought damages after winning declaratory judgment trial in state court with a different firm representing Northwestern Mutual.
+Entered case after plaintiffs sought damages after winning declaratory judgment trial in state court with a different firm representing Northwestern Mutual.
 Case was removed and the federal district court remanded to state court.
-Entered appearance for Northwestern Mutual and obtained appellate review in the Seventh Circuit, and successfully argued (against David Boies) for reversal of district court remand order, keeping the case in Federal Court.
+Entered appearance for Northwestern Mutual and obtained appellate review in the Seventh Circuit, and successfully argued (against David Boies) for reversal of district court remand order, keeping the case in federal court.
 Case subsequently settled.

-Lead counsel for DuPont in an MDL comprised of 23 alleged class actions brought on behalf of consumers who claimed to have purchased cookware coated with Teflon® and other non-stick coatings manufactured by DuPont.
+Lead counsel for DuPont in an MDL comprised of twenty-three alleged class actions brought on behalf of consumers who claimed to have purchased cookware coated with Teflon® and other non-stick coatings manufactured by DuPont.
 MDL in Southern District of Iowa.
 Class certification denied in all matters.
 Plaintiffs' petition for appeal rejected by the United States Court of Appeals for the Eighth Circuit.
 All cases dismissed with prejudice.

 Aspirin Combination Products Litigation